 There is no scientific evidence to indicate that the Red Australian Shepherd has a different personality than those sporting a different coat color.
 Here are some traits found in the Australian Shepherd:

-It is a working dog, a herding dog more particularly, selected over generations for that.
+He is a working dog, a herding dog more particularly, selected over generations for that.
 It is therefore very active and protective.
 He is not aggressive and generally gets along very well with other pets.

 Where to find a tri color red Australian Shepherd?

-I advise you to do your research well, even if it means moving to another department or region.
 Do not leave the choice of the breeder to chance.

 To avoid potential health issues, look for a breeder with a good reputation.
 Dogs can develop diseases due to poor parent selection, and symptoms often don't appear until adulthood.